 Instant Innovation Program - A facilitated brainstorming session arranged by the Michigan Corporate Relations Network to bring together technical experts from Michigan universities to provide solutions to a company's technical challenges.

 Contact Jeff Ratcliffe, KEDA, at 906-482-6817 or firstname.lastname@example.org for more information.

 Federal Procurement Represents a Huge Potential Market for Local Companies

 Federal procurement represents a huge potential market for local company products.
 Some Keweenaw companies have had success in selling their goods and services to federal agencies, including the U.S. military, but many local companies have not yet entered this market due to the difficulty and complexity of the process and to the lack of personnel to devote to procurement.
 There is now help!
-KEDA is providing Elizabeth Tolsdorf, who has expertise in federal procurement, with the resources to start up a consulting business, Superior Research Services, that can work with your business to:
+KEDA has several resource that can work with your business to: